postlight/account/README.md

 The numbers are formatted by [numeral.js](http://numeraljs.com/), which does what it says.

+### Hamburgling

+Note as well the very fine [React Hamburger Menu](https://www.npmjs.com/package/react-hamburger-menu) which gave this site a hamburger menu so that I didn't have to read through five React Hamburger Menu tutorials while cutting-and-pasting the one approach that would work with Router and React hooks 16.8 or greater.

 ## Code Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It has yet to be ejected.

+## Could this be used for evil?
+- Yes, if people used it to "prove" things that are nonsense, like a Eugenics calculator about improving the genetic stock of humanity, or a calculator that proved that a certain percentage of humans must be turned into food.
+- C.f. also "How to Lie with Statistics."
+  - I'll consider those risks as time passes.
+Since the only way to publish is to set up a whole new thingy on the web or issue a pull request, the risk is exceedingly low.

 ## TODOs
 - Some kind of routing in the interface so you can get back to pages.
 Right now it's just a stub.